Patrick Razak

-Patrick Razak (born 17 June 1995 Somanya, Ghana) is a Ghanaian professional footballer who plays as a right winger for Ghanaian Premier League side Accra Hearts of Oak.
+Patrick Razak (born 17 June 1995, Somanya, Ghana) is a Ghanaian professional footballer who plays as a right winger for Ghanaian Premier League side Accra Hearts of Oak.
 He won the WAFU tournament in November 2017 for Ghana.

 Career

 Early career

 He started his career with Young Rootz FC, a colt side, and then moved to Garviyietes FC in the Ghana Division Two League before leaving for Wa Bazooka in the a Ghana Division One League side, currently Somanya Bazuka FC in Ghana Division Two League.
 Razak won the Goal King award at the juvenile inter-regional competition for the Eastern Region in 2008–09, with nine goals.

 Razak later played for the Ghanaian Premier League side Wa All Stars before joining the Tamale Utrecht Academy, which he left for Tura Magic, a Namibian top flight side.

 Hearts of Oak

 He came back to the Tamale Utrecht academy before leaving for Accra Hearts of Oak ahead of the 2015–16 season.
 Razak won the Ghana@60 cup with Accra Hearts in 2017 by scoring in the first leg at Accra Sports Stadium.
-His first stint with Hearts was for two season, from 2016 to 2018.
+His first stint with Hearts was for two seasons, from 2016 to 2018.
 In 2018, Hearts agreed on a transfer fee for him to move to Guinean club Horoya.